bit4bit/eslx/README.md

 A layer for Freeswitch Event Socket Protocol.

-Why i doing this?
+Why am I doing this?

-When we have a Freeswitch with high concurrency, Erlang VM or the library can't get all events (i it tested only connecting a vm and waiting to reach max queue size) using event socket, so freeswitch starts throws "..Max queue size reached.." or "killing to many lost events..".
+When we have a Freeswitch with high concurrency, the Erlang VM can't get all events (i tested it only connecting a VM and waiting to reach max queue size) using event socket, so Freeswitch starts throwing "..Max queue size reached.." or "killing to many lost events..".

-I testing if using a thread out of the vm can handle more events..
+I am testing if using a thread out of the VM can handle more events..

 ## Usage